 - These Coke Zero commercials have two tongues, an eye, and a finger with non-human legs.
 On the other hand, the armed brain on a skateboard is a Brain Monster.

-- Spy Kids: The genetically engineered "Thumb-Thumbs" made by Floop are gigantic humanoid monsters with their arms, legs, and head all giant thumbs.
+- Spy Kids: The "Thumb-Thumbs" made by Floop are humanoid robots with their arms, legs, and head all giant thumbs.

 - The Nikolai Gogol story "The Nose" has a detached nose that was able to pass itself off as a human being with its own body and surpass the rank of its owner.